tahasadraoui/DataGouv-Hubeau/README.md

 > coverage html

-Then open htmlcov/index.html in your browser
+Then open htmlcov/index.html in your browser.